reedlyio/.github/profile/README.md

 > **Reedly is under active development.**

-Reedly is a blazing fast PDF reader, all you have to do is upload the PDF document, and Reedly will take care of the rest.
+Reedly is a blazing fast book reading Web App, all you have to do is upload the PDF document, and Reedly will take care of the rest.

 ## Privacy 🔒